 On February 17, 2010, our Board of Directors, at the recommendation of the Compensation Committee, which is comprised entirely of independent directors, determined that, to assist in the retention and motivation of key employees, it would be in the best interest of the Company and its shareholders to implement the Exchange Program, subject to approval by shareholders.
-If approved by shareholders, certain current employees holding outstanding stock options issued under the 2007 Incentive Plan and the Incentive Plan that have an exercise price above the higher of the 52-week high closing price of our common stock or 50% above the current stock price at the commencement of the Exchange Program (which, as of March , 2010, was \$) (the "Eligible Employees") would be eligible to exchange their outstanding stock options for new stock options intended to be of equivalent value but covering significantly fewer shares.
+If approved by shareholders, certain current employees holding outstanding stock options issued under the 2007 Incentive Plan and the Incentive Plan that have an exercise price above the higher of the 52-week high closing price of our common stock or 50% above the current stock price at the commencement of the Exchange Program (which, as of March 3, 2010, was \$10.89 which is 50% above our stock price on the NYSE on that day of \$7.26) (the "Eligible Employees") would be eligible to exchange their outstanding stock options for new stock options intended to be of equivalent value but covering significantly fewer shares.
 In addition, only stock options that were granted at least 12 months prior to the commencement of the exchange offer and have an exercise price of \$11.00 or greater will be eligible for exchange under the Exchange Program.
 Stock options whose term will expire before the expiration of the exchange period will not be eligible for exchange under the Exchange Program.
 The Company's directors and named executive officers will not be eligible to participate in the Exchange Program.
 In addition, the Exchange Program will not be offered to retirees or other former employees of the Company or employees located in countries where we determine that it is neither practical nor desirable to offer the Exchange Program.
-On March , 2010, Eligible Employees held stock options to purchase shares of the Company's common stock with exercise prices ranging from \$ to \$ per share, or approximately to more than times above the closing market price per share on the NYSE on that day of \$.
-Approximately % of our outstanding options held by Eligible Employees are underwater (the exercise price is higher than our current stock price).
-While the weighted average years remaining until expiration for these stock options is approximately years, the Compensation Committee and our Board of Directors believes it is critical to implement this Exchange Program at this time in order to be able to continue to retain and motivate key employees, particularly given the challenges and difficult operating conditions which currently persist in the industry.
+On March 3, 2010, all stock options held by Eligible Employees consisted of stock options to purchase 11.9 million shares of the Company's common stock with exercise prices ranging from \$0.85 to \$41.25 per share, or approximately 0.12 to more than 5.68 times above the closing market price per share on the NYSE on that day of \$7.26.
+Approximately 42% of our outstanding options held by Eligible Employees are underwater (the exercise price is higher than our current stock price).
+While the weighted average years remaining until expiration for these underwater stock options is approximately 3.5 years, the Compensation Committee and our Board of Directors believes it is critical to implement this Exchange Program at this time in order to be able to continue to retain and motivate key employees, particularly given the challenges and difficult operating conditions which currently persist in the industry.